rammurat/react-slider/README.md

 # Application Name - "react-slider"

-A base project developed using basic react flow using "ecma 6" and unit testing tool enzyme" implemented
+A base project developed using basic react flow using <strong>"ecma 6"</strong> and unit testing tool <strong>"enzyme"</strong> implemented
 This set-up is using web-pack tool to run application and test components.

 ## Purpose